ElectricityAuthority/tracing/README.md

 ## Post-processing trace data

 An iPython notebook file is provided for post-processing.
-This file loads each daily file into memory then takes the mean over the three year period and calculates the HHI for each transmission asset.
+This file loads each daily file into memory then takes the mean over the three year period and calculates the Herfindahl-Hirschman Index for each transmission asset.

 ## Historic tracing of vSPD daily output file

 A slightly altered version of this code has been written to take advantage of the daily vSPD output files and this can be used for tracing historic output.
-A slight modification to the output is required and for this reason a small gams script is also required to output additional bus/node mapping data.
+A slight modification to the output is required and for this reason a small Gams script is also required to output additional bus/node mapping data.
 The EA may also publish this code in the future.

 ## Additional background information